-Decide which dashboards you want to link and how you want to be able to link between them.
+Decide which dashboards you want to link and how you want to link between them.
 Which dashboard will be at the upper level, and which will be at the lower level?
 How do you want to drill down from the upper dashboard to the lower dashboard?

 EXAMPLE In a Top Phrase Categories dashboard (the upper dashboard), you want to click a category and drill down to the Top Phrases in Category dashboard (the lower dashboard) with information about the phrases in that category.

-Decide how you want to be able to filter the data.
+Decide how you want to filter the data.